 To crumble the cake, use your fingers or pull through the cake in opposite directions with two forks, much like you would if the fork was a rake and the crumbs were the yard.
 Then mix the cake crumbs with the icing and roll into balls.
 Shaping the balls is much easier if you refrigerate the cake and icing mixture for a few minutes before rolling.

 I dipped half the cake balls into a melted mixture of chocolate chips and heavy cream, and I dipped the other half into melted chocolate bark.
 Here, in my opinion, you are faced with a trade off.
 The chocolate chips and heavy cream results in a better tasting coating, but it will not harden completely (freeze before serving to avoid chocolatey fingers).
 The chocolate bark will harden completely, but I find it is a giant pain to work with because it hardens very quickly.
-Whatever you choose, it is best to dip or coat the balls in small batches to ensure the chocolate stays smooth (warm).
+Whatever you choose, it is best to dip or coat the balls in small batches to ensure the chocolate stays warm and smooth while you work with it.

 I used a spoon to drop a ball into the chocolate and then set it back onto a wax-paper lined tray, though you can also use a fork or a toothpick if they work better for you.
 If you don’t care about coating the bottoms of the cake balls, you can pour the chocolate over the tops.
 If you opt for the latter, you may want to place the balls on a cooling rack to allow the chocolate to drip through the tray and avoid creating a hardened chocolate skirt around the cake balls.